twolodzko/base-python-project/README.md

 - [flake8] is used as code linter, but it ignores the stylistic issues that are fixed by Black.
 - [mypy] is used for static code analysis and type checking.
 - Each of the steps is configured to *fail fast* in case of any error.

+## How to use it.

+1. Click the "Use this template" button in GitHub to create a new repository *OR* just copy all the files to your local machine, to the directory where you start your new project.
+2. Run `make dev` to setup the dev environment.
+If you want to use a specific version of python, use `make dev PYTHON=python3.8`, where `PYTHON=` should point to the name of the Python executable or path leading to it.

+Additionally:

+- Any time you edit `requirements.txt` or `requirements-dev.txt`, run `make update` to update all the dependencies.
+- To test the code run `make` or `make allchecks` is you want to be more specific.
+For running individually the black and isort, linter, mypy, or unit tests, use `make stylecheck`, `make lint`, `make typecheck`, `make test` respectively.
+If you want to manually fix code formatting, run `make stylefix`. `make coverage` would generate the test coverage report.
+To manually run the pre-commit hooks, run `make precommit`.

  [Python's venv]: https://docs.python.org/3/library/venv.html